 On June 21, Hot Chip return with their seventh studio album A Bath Full Of Ecstasy – a record which marks a number of firsts for the UK electro pop wizards.
 Daniel Gumble spoke to frontman Alexis Taylor to and out why the band decided to bring in outside producers for the first time and how they overcame studio tensions to take their biggest creative leap yet…

 In a just world, Hot Chip would have attained national treasure status by now.
 Ever since founding members Alexis Taylor and Joe Goddard decided to break with the homespun minimalism of their 2004 debut Coming On Strong and add multi-instrumentalists Al Doyle, Owen Clarke, and Felix Martin to their ranks, the band have been responsible for some of the most thrilling electro pop this side of the millennium.
-Their willingness to hop with gleeful abandon between all manner of sounds, styles and genres has seen them frequently cover more musical ground in a single album than most artists could hope to manage in an entire career: take a quick dip into any one of their records and you’ll and everything from wonky, synth heavy pop and R&B, to honey-soaked piano ballads and acid house, all bound together under the group’s unique sonic signature.
+Their willingness to hop with gleeful abandon between all manner of sounds, styles and genres has seen them frequently cover more musical ground in a single album than most artists could hope to manage in an entire career: take a quick dip into any one of their records and you’ll find everything from wonky, synth heavy pop and R&B, to honey-soaked piano ballads and acid house, all bound together under the group’s unique sonic signature.

 While Taylor and Goddard could accurately be described as the creative engine at the heart of Hot Chip, all five members have contributed significantly to the band’s sound, particularly over the course of the past few records, each bringing their own considerable songwriting chops to the table.
 The fact that all five are also skilled producers in their own right means that collaborators outside of the Hot Chip bubble have seldom been required.